Adirondack Mountains: Etymology

 The Mohawks had no written language, so Europeans used various phonetic spellings of the word, including Achkokx, Rondaxe, and Adirondax.
 Such words were strongly associated with the region, but they were not yet considered a place name; an English map from 1761 labels the area simply Deer Hunting Country.
-In 1837, the mountains were named Adirondacks by Ebenezer Emmons.
+In 1838, the mountains were named Adirondacks by Ebenezer Emmons, the State Geologist for the northern New York State Geological District.

-Human history
+The Mohawks themselves referred to the mountains as Tsiiononteskowa, meaning "big mountains."
+The Oneida meanwhile, used the word Latilu·taks, which meant "They're eating the trees/beaver."

+History

-Humans have lived in the region of the Adirondack Mountains since the Paleo-Indian period (15,000 to 7,000 BC), shortly after the last ice age.
-The first group to move into the area came south from the St. Lawrence River Valley and settled along the shores of the Champlain Sea around 13,000 BC.
-These Archaic period people, known as the Laurentian culture, were semi-nomadic hunter-gatherers.
-Evidence for their presence in the Adirondacks includes a projectile point of red-brown chert found in 2007 at the edge of Tupper Lake.
+The first humans to live in the Adirondacks were Paleo-Indians who arrived around the 14th millennium BC following the end of the Last Glacial Period.
+The earliest migrants arrived from the St. Lawrence River Valley to the north, and settled along the shores of the Champlain Sea.
+During the Archaic Period (8000–1000 BC) this semi-nomadic hunter-gatherer Laurentian culture inhabited the Adirondacks; evidence of their presence includes a projectile point of red-brown chert found in 2007 at the edge of Tupper Lake.